aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/how to filter a series in a chart/_index.md

 ---
-title: Filtering out series to render a chart
+title:  How to filter a series in a chart
 type: docs
-weight: 51
+weight: 2210
-url: /net/filtering-out-series-to-render-chart/
+url: /net/filtering-charts-in-excel/
 ---

 {{% alert color="primary" %}}